mrkkrp/markkarpov.art/essay/real-realism.md

 Finally, it must be pointed out that even though real realist paintings may appear to treat this or that subject, fundamentally they always treat the same subject—reality itself.
-Reality cannot be shown or understood in its entirety, therefore only a fragment of reality is depicted in any given painting.
-Does it matter what fragment is shown as long as the goals of real realism are satisfied?
-It matters in the sense that the artist may find certain scenes more interesting than the others when it comes to exercising their perception, but no matter what is shown in a real realist painting it is at best only a link to the whole of reality that the audience can continue discovering on their own.
+Reality cannot be shown or understood in its entirety, therefore only a fragment of it is depicted in any given painting.
+Does it matter which fragment is shown, as long as the goals of real realism are satisfied?
+It matters in the sense that the artist may find certain scenes more interesting than others when it comes to exercising their perception, but no matter what is shown in a real realist painting, it is at best only a link to the whole of reality that the audience can continue discovering on their own.

 ### Framing